Ketotifen: Classification

 Ketotifen is a noncompetitive H_{1}-antihistamine and mast cell stabilizer.
 There is no academic consensus on whether ketotifen should be classified as a medication belonging to the first or the second generations of antihistamine drugs; the classification can vary depending on the criteria used and the context of the study, and is primarily based on chemical structure, pharmacological properties, and side effect profiles of an antihistamine drug.
 First-generation H_{1} antihistamines, such as diphenhydramine, reduce skin reactivity for up to 24 hours, whereas ketotifen suppresses skin reactivity for over five days, a typical duration for the second generation of the class.
 Ketotifen is a tricyclic, benzocycloheptene-based compound with chemical structures similar to first-generation antihistamines such as azatadine, cyproheptadine, chlorpheniramine, and diphenhydramine, and other compounds with antihistamine properties such as pizotifen.
 The sedative effects of ketotifen are also a reason for differences in classification.
 First-generation antihistamines are well known for their sedating side effects due to their ability to penetrate the blood–brain barrier.
-While ketotifen has some sedative properties, it is generally considered to have a milder sedative effect compared to traditional first-generation antihistamines, so this reduced sedation is one of the reasons why ketotifen is sometimes classified as a second-generation antihistamine.
+While ketotifen has some sedative properties, its sedative effect is milder than that of traditional first-generation antihistamines, so this reduced sedation is one of the reasons why ketotifen is sometimes classified as a second-generation antihistamine.

 Pharmacokinetics

-Ketotifen has an elimination half-life of about 12 hours.
-Ketotifen is extensively metabolized in the liver by oxidation and conjugation, and the metabolites are excreted in the urine and feces.
+Ketotifen has an average elimination half-life ranging from 3 to 22 hours in different studies.
+The drug is extensively metabolized in the liver by oxidation and conjugation, and the metabolites are excreted in the urine and feces.
 The bioavailability of oral ketotifen is about 50% due to hepatic first-pass metabolism.
 Peak plasma concentration is reached in about 2 to 4 hours.
 The pharmacokinetics of ketotifen are not significantly affected by age, gender, or renal impairment, but may be altered by hepatic impairment or concomitant use of other drugs.

 Ketotifen, like other antihistamines, is mainly metabolized by the cytochrome P450 (CYP) enzymes, especially CYP3A4 in the liver.
 The CYP enzymes are responsible for the oxidation and demethylation of ketotifen, producing the major metabolites norketotifen and 10-hydroxyketotifen.
 Norketotifen is pharmacologically active and has a similar potency as ketotifen, while 10-hydroxyketotifen is inactive.
 The metabolites are then conjugated with glucuronic acid or sulfate and excreted in the urine and feces.